maziac/DeZog/design/reversedebugging.md

 # Design

-The whole cpu-transaction-log logic is implemented in the ZesaruxEmulator.
+The whole cpu-history logic is implemented in the ZesaruxEmulator.
 I.e. it is hidden from the Emulator class.

 The Emulator/ZesaruxEmulator class has to provide methods for step back and running reverse.

-When the ZesaruxEmulator class receives a stepBack for the first time it will open the transaction log. and the system is in reverse debugging mode.
+When the ZesaruxEmulator class receives a stepBack for the first time it will retrieve last item from the ZEsarUX cpu-history and the system is in reverse debugging mode.
-It now reads the last line of the cpu-transaction-log file and retrieve
+It now reads the last line of the cpu-history and retrieves
 - the address
 - the registers
 - the opcode (as string)